D4rkTiger/OwinOAuthProvidersConfig/README.md

 The configuration section allows us to store API keys to use OWIN OAuth providers

 The goal is to provide a custom configuration section which store all available OWIN OAuth providers between officials and those in ([Project OwinOAuthProviders](https://github.com/RockstarLabs/OwinOAuthProviders))

+The available configuration elements are :

+- Google
+- Facebook
+- Twitter
+- Microsoft
+- LinkedIn
+- Yammer
+- Xing
+- DoYouBuzz

+And also for two-factors authentication providers
+- SMS
+- Email